What Is True Spirituality? It May Not Be What You Think It Is

-- • Even something as good as prayerfulness does not guarantee spirituality.
+- • Even something as good as prayerfulness does not guarantee true spirituality.
 Remember the hypocritical Pharisee praying at the temple (Luke 18:10-14).
 Jesus labeled his prayer as self-righteous, not spiritual.
-So in discovering "what is spirituality?" we must look not just at actions, but also at attitudes.
+So in discovering "what is spirituality?" as God defines it, we must look not just at actions, but also at attitudes.

 - • Let’s look at some biblical indicators of real spirituality.

 Romans 7:14 We know that the law is spiritual; but I am unspiritual, sold as a slave to sin.